HMS Aurora (12): History

 HMS Aurora also participated in the First Battle of Sirte on 17 December 1941.
-On 19 December while steaming off Tripoli she was heavily damaged in a mine field and was forced to retire to Malta.
+On 19 December while steaming off Tripoli she was severely damaged in a minefield and was forced to retire to Malta.

 After her return to the Mediterranean she joined Force H, and in November was part of the Centre Task Force for the Landings in North Africa, Operation Torch.
 Off Oran, she engaged the Vichy French destroyers Tramontane and Tornade on 8 November 1942, sinking the latter and damaging the former so badly that she had to be beached.
 The following day she badly damaged the destroyer Épervier and drove her ashore.
 By December she was operating as part of Force Q at Bône against the Axis evacuation and supply convoys between Trapani and Tunis.